-Spain's coronavirus death toll surpasses that of China
+Spain's coronavirus death toll overtakes China's

 “We have achieved a near total reduction in social contact,” health emergency chief Fernando Simon told a news conference, adding that Spain was nearing the peak of the epidemic.

-The number of coronavirus cases increased by a fifth to 47,610 on Wednesday.
+However, the infection rate is still soaring with the number of coronavirus cases increasing by a fifth in 24 hours to 47,610 on Wednesday.

-In Madrid, authorities started to carry out mass testing for coronavirus in a requistioned fairground in a city park.

 Aside from the devastating health impact, the lockdown has dealt a punishing blow to the Spanish economy, with tens of thousands of workers temporarily laid off as sectors like retail, tourism and manufacturing grind to a halt.